-• Just moved in'rs.
-Recent arrivals, Spanish dependent, struggling but optimistic.

-- FOBrs (fashionistas on a budget).
+- Just moved in'rs.
+Recent arrivals, Spanish dependent, struggling but optimistic. - FOBrs (fashionistas on a budget).
 Spanish dominant, traditional, but striving for trendy. - Accidental explorers.
 Spanish preferred, not in a rush to embrace U.S. culture. - The englightened.
 Bilingual, technology savvy, driven, educated, modern. - Doubting Tomáses.
 Bilingual, independent, skeptical, inactive, shopping uninvolved. - Latin flavored.
 English preferred, reconnecting with Hispanic traditions. - SYLrs (single, young latinos).
 English dominant, free thinkers, multicultural.

-You could go so far as to break down segments to the individual level (which is the goal behind one-to-one marketing).
+You could go so far as to break down segments to the individual level, which is the goal behind one-to-one marketing.
 However, doing so would be dreadfully expensive, notes Juan Guillermo Tornoe, a marketing expert who specializes in Hispanic marketing issues.
-After all, are you really going to develop different products for each of the groups?
-Different marketing campaigns and communications?
-Perhaps not.
-However, "you need to perform your due diligence and understand where the majority of the people you are trying to reach land on this matrix, modifying your message according to this insight," Tornoe explains.
-Juan Guillermo Tornoe, "Hispanic Marketing Basics: Segmentation of the Hispanic Market," January 18, 2008, http://network.latpro.com/profiles/blogs/hispanic-marketing-basics (accessed December 2, 2009).
+After all, are you really going to develop different products and different marketing campaigns and communications for each group?
+Probably not, but "you need to perform your due diligence and understand where the majority of the people you are trying to reach land on this matrix, modifying your message according to this insight," Tornoe explains.
+Juan Guillermo Tornoe, "Hispanic Marketing Basics: Segmentation of the Hispanic Market," January 18, 2008, http://learn.latpro.com/segmentation-of-the-hispanic-market/ (accessed December 2, 2009).